WICG/web-printing/README.md

 ## IPP Mapping

 Attribute names/values in the proposed API are modelled with respect to the existing IPP names as specified in [Internet Printing Protocol (IPP) Registrations](https://www.iana.org/assignments/ipp-registrations/ipp-registrations.xhtml).
+This choice is primarily dictated by the remote printing use case, since the remote system is more likely to be familiar with the IPP abstractions rather than higher-level CSS abstractions, which in turn reduces the number of intermediate translation steps by the components involved.

 The following table specifies WebIDL type mapping for selected types listed in section [5.1 of RFC8011](https://www.rfc-editor.org/rfc/rfc8011#section-5.1).